Hardik0075/kalpavriksha/README.md

 You need to sort a list of tasks using the Selection Sort algorithm based on the following conditions:
 Primary Sort Key: Deadline (ascending order: tasks that need to be completed sooner should come first).
-Secondary Sort Key (Tie-breaker): Priority (descending order: tasks with higher priority should be considered first in case of the same deadline).
+Secondary Sort Key (Tie): Priority (descending order: tasks with higher priority should be considered first in case of the same deadline).
-Tertiary Sort Key (Tie-breaker): Duration (ascending order: for tasks with the same deadline and priority, tasks that require fewer days to complete should come first).
+Tertiary Sort Key (Tie): Duration (ascending order: for tasks with the same deadline and priority, tasks that require fewer days to complete should come first).

 Problem Requirements:
 Implement the Selection Sort algorithm to sort the tasks in-place within a linked list.